KoenHaagsma/OSRS-LLS/README.md

 ### 🌟 Features
 - Filling in your username, the username is not connected to your account because such an API is non-existent.
-- Search for an item that you have redeemed in the boss fight, with the data from my own API the: [OSRS-LLS-API](https://github.com/KoenHaagsma/OSRS-LLS-API)
+- Search for an item that you have redeemed in the boss fight, with the data from my own API the: [OSRS-LLS-API](https://github.com/KoenHaagsma/OSRS-LLS-API).
 - Filling in the items that you have redeemed in the boss fight.
 - Removing an item if you fill in a wrong item.
-- See live price data from the [OSRS real-time prices API](https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices)
+- See live price data from the [OSRS real-time prices API](https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices).
-- See the gold split that is based on the players connected.
+- See the gold split that is based on the players connected and the items filled in.

 ### 🔁 API
-In this application I used 2 API's, one I created myself and one that was already existing.
+In the application I used 2 API's, one I created myself and one that was already existing.

 #### [OSRS LLS API](https://github.com/KoenHaagsma/OSRS-LLS-API)
 This API is created by myself, I found a JSON that was pretty recently updated with all the items that are currently in the game.
 When trying to work with that JSON file I realised it was to slow to work with.
 I then came to the idea to upload all the data into MongoDB, I then built an API around that with Express.